 For legal proceedings.
 We may share information as required for legal proceedings and processes, including i) responding to requests for information from public, regulatory, judicial, governmental, or law-enforcement agencies, ii) complying with our legal obligations or when we, in good faith, believe the law requires it, iii) investigating or enforcing potential violations by you of our terms and policies, or iv) protecting the rights, property, or safety of us or others.

 For corporate reorganization, M&A. We may share information in relation to any potential or realized reorganization, merger, sale, liquidation, bankruptcy, or transfer of a portion or all of our assets or businesses.

 With your consent.
-We may share information collected from you for any purpose that you consented to or that you directed us to do.
+We may share information collected from you for any purpose that you consented to, that you directed us to do, or that is reasonable required to accomplish a task or Service you directed us to do.

 We may retain your personal information as long as necessary to accomplish the purposes and uses outlined in this Policy, but no longer than is permitted by applicable law.
 When and where required by applicable law, we will delete your information.
 But even when we delete your information from active databases, such information may be retained in dormancy on automatic back-ups.